 I have more than favourable memories of my school life.
 Not surprising that I opted to become a teacher…!
 Why did I enjoy my secondary school days so much?
 It was a couple of decades before I even asked myself this question.
 And another few years before I hit upon the answer.
 The main thing I learnt at school was: it was up to me.
 Weiterlesen »

 The Encontro Ibero-americano de Lighting Design is a non-profit initiative of a group of independent and active professionals.
 Every second year this group organises educational events for lighting designers.
 The 4th EILD edition, is taking place in Ouro Preto, Brazil from the 21st to 24th September 2016.

 ACE manifesto on the professionalism of the lighting designer

 The French lighting designers’ association, ACE (Association Concepteurs lumière et Éclairagistes) have put together a manifesto outlining the intentions, motives and views of their members as practising professional lighting designers.

 Support for students

 We support students at all levels through the network and know-how we have built up over the last 20 years.
 We can offer guidance, advice and help to find internships and jobs, and ways and means of applying for financial support.
-Our student speaker competition The Challenge gives students the opportunity to learn from exemplary professionals, develop their skills as international presenters, and have the chance to speak in front of an international audience – and win a money prize.
+Our young designer speaker competition The Challenge gives recent graduates and young designers the opportunity to learn from exemplary professionals, develop their skills as international presenters, and have the chance to speak in front of an international audience – and win a money prize.
 The PLD magazine is also open to publishing students’ work, providing support with structuring lengthy theses and editing texts for the reader audience.

 Questions?
 Please e-mail to Alison Ritter: email@example.com.